Computer Info Sciences (CIS) (CIS)

 An introduction to information technology using a programming language to study applications in text searching, in real-time 3-D animation, and in sound production.
 A discussion of the social, ethical, economic, and philosophical implications of computing.

-A first course in programming using a visual, event-driven programming language.
-Coverage includes algorithmic problem solving, fundamentals of programming, procedures, decisions, repetition, and arrays.
+A first course in programming uses an interpreted, interactive, object-oriented programming language.
+Coverage includes algorithmic problem solving, logical thinking, fundamentals of programming, variables and static values, sequential coding, decisions, and repetition.

-Prerequisite: MyMathTest 080 or ACT Math 23 or (MA 112 Minimum Grade of C or MA 171 Minimum Grade of C) or MA 267 Minimum Grade of C or (MA 125 Minimum Grade of C or MA 132 Minimum Grade of C)
+Prerequisite: MMT 080 or A02 23 or (MA 112 Minimum Grade of C or MA 171 Minimum Grade of C) or MA 267 Minimum Grade of C or (MA 125 Minimum Grade of C or MA 132 Minimum Grade of C)

 CIS 121 Prob Solv-Prog Concepts II 4 cr